Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Get detailed configuration', the specific resource 'Kea DHCPv4 subnet', and the identifier method 'by UUID'.
-It effectively distinguishes from sibling tools like opnsense_kea_subnet_list (which lists all subnets) and opnsense_kea_subnet_create/update/delete, making the purpose unambiguous.
+The description clearly states the action ('Get detailed configuration'), the target resource ('Kea DHCPv4 subnet'), and the identifier method ('by UUID').
+It effectively distinguishes from sibling tools like opnsense_kea_subnet_list (which lists multiple subnets) and opnsense_kea_subnet_create (which creates).
+The verb-resource combination is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.